Dev-X25874/Gati/docs/README.md

 Document for CNN Accelerator on Vaaman

-(For any typos reach to yah / shreeyash for modifications)
+(For any typos reach to yash / shreeyash for modifications)

 What is Gati?